jinqijinqi/PSCM-GAN/README.md

 2. The trained model file is "model.pt" in the folder "./checkpoint_20/model-git".

-2. Run the file 'test_GAN.py" in pytorch environment to obtain fused images in the folder "./result".
+3. Run the file 'test_GAN.py" in pytorch environment to obtain fused images in the folder "./result".

-3. To test your new images. please put your infrared and visible images in the folder "./dataset/IR" and "./dataset/VIS", respectively.
-Then go to above step 2.
+4. To test your new images. please put your infrared and visible images in the folder "./dataset/IR" and "./dataset/VIS", respectively.
+Then go back to step 3.

 Enjoy :beers: !!!